tscholze/swift-multiplatform-fardal/README.md

 ## Keep in mind

 ### Not production ready
-This app is purely build for having fun!
+This app is purely build for educational usage!
 All features have room for improvements or could be done more elegant.
 This app was and will be never meant to run in production-like environments.
 Learning is fun!

 ### Thanks to
 - shinnayu from the iOS Development Discord